 Pick your own fruit

 Just try not eating the juicy strawberries at Sunny Ridge straight off the ankle-high plants.
 (Do the right thing and pay for a punnet first).
 The strawberry season generally runs from November to April, though availability is based on seasonal conditions (the fruits need sunshine and minimal rainfall), and whether the farm has been picked out for a particular period.
-Picking prices are $9 each for adults (for a 500g punnet) and $4 for kids (250g punnet).
+Picking prices are $10 each for adults (includes a 500g punnet) and $5 for kids (250g punnet).

 This organic berry farm in the Strzelecki Ranges lets you pick your own berries.
 The farm grows strawberries, loganberries, blackberries, boysenberries, gooseberries, currants, around 40 types of raspberries as well as apples, feijoas, chestnuts and persimmons.
-They're open daily during the Victorian summer school holidays but outside that period you'll have to ring on the day to check availability.
-Their farm shop also sells a variety of jams and jellies (all organic of course).
+It is open daily during the Victorian summer school holidays but outside that period you'll have to ring on the day to check availability.
+Entry is $8.
+The farm shop also sells a variety of jams and jellies (all organic, of course).

-Beechworth Berries is a regular at regional Victorian farmer’s markets, but you can pick their strawberries fresh from their farm.
+Beechworth Berries is a regular at regional Victorian farmers' markets, but you can pick strawberries fresh from the farm.
 The strawberries, grown waist-high for easy picking, are best between October and January and between April and May.
 Grab a bucket and pick a minimum of 500 grams of strawberries to take home, and swing past the farm gate shop (open daily during season) to pick up some homemade jams.